What Are Listeria and Listeriosis?

 Periodically there is an announcement that Listeria or another potentially dangerous bacterium has been detected in salad green packages.
 A recall generally happens when testing shows that at least one container of a batch of greens is contaminated with bacteria.
 The whole batch is then recalled for safety reasons, even if no illnesses have been reported.

 Safety of Pre-Washed Salad Greens

 Some people wonder if pre-washed salad greens should be washed again once they get them home, which would reduce their convenience.
-Food safety experts say that this isn’t a good idea.
+At least some food safety experts say that this isn’t a good idea.
 They say that it’s unlikely that home washing will remove bacteria that industrial washing couldn’t remove.
 In addition, when they're washed at home the greens may pick up new bacteria from a sink or cutting board.
 They say we have to accept that there is a small risk of getting a foodborne illness when we eat raw vegetables.

 © 2012 Linda Crampton